-In the July 1, 2005, actuarial valuation, the entry age actuarial cost method was used.
-The actuarial assumptions included a 4 percent investment rate of return; an annual healthcare cost trend rate of 10 percent initially, reduced by decrements to an ultimate rate of 5 percent in the sixth year and beyond; annual dental and vision cost trend rate of 5 percent, a 2 percent annual increase in county-paid benefit for new retirees per eight hours of sick leave; a 3.75 percent annual increase in projected payroll, and an assumption that 95 percent of eligible retirees elect to convert their sick leave balances to health benefits at the rate of eight hours per month.
+In the January 1, 2007, actuarial valuation, the entry age actuarial cost method was used.
+The actuarial assumptions included an annual healthcare cost trend rate of 9 percent in 2007, reduced by one percent each year to an ultimate rate of 5 percent in the fifth year and beyond; annual dental and vision cost trend rate of 5 percent; negotiated annual increase in county-paid benefit and a 4 percent annual increase in projected payroll.
 The actuarial value of the plan's assets was determined using techniques that spread the effects of short-term volatility in the market value of investments over a two-year period.
-The Retiree Health Plan's unfunded actuarial accrued liability is being amortized as a level of percentage of projected payroll on a closed basis.
-The remaining amortization period at June 30, 2006, was twenty-nine years.
+The Retiree Health Plan's unfunded actuarial accrued liability is being amortized as a level percentage of projected payroll on a closed basis.
+The remaining amortization period is twenty-eight years.